 One problem that you come across with guitars in this price range or lower is that they don’t tend to stay in tune for very long.
 The C1 seems to stay in tune pretty well, for a decent amount of time.
 I don’t think it’s the worst thing in the world if a child’s guitar doesn’t stay in tune perfectly all the time, because then they have to learn how to tune it and it is a good thing to know.
 However, if your guitar is continually going out of tune, it can become a real hassle and may discourage your child from playing.

 The tone of the C1 is rich and full, more so on the larger sizes, which is to be expected.

-The C1 is a great guitar for the price, the workmanship is nice and the guitar seems well made.
+The C1 is an excellent guitar for the price, the quality is nice, and the guitar seems well made.
 It comes with good strings, so you won’t need to swap them out for something better, which is a common issue with many new guitars.
 The one thing that I would mention about the guitar is that because it is lightweight, it feels maybe a little more delicate than some of the other student guitars in this price range.
-If you have a child who isn’t too rough with their things this model would be fine.
-If you have a child who is going to really give the guitar a good workout, I would highly recommended trying it out before purchase.
+If you have a child, who isn’t too rough with their things this model would be okay.
+If you have a child who is going to give the guitar a good workout, I would highly recommend trying it out before purchase.

 What to look out for with this guitar

 The guitar bag that comes with the C1 seems a little thin.
 It isn’t the biggest deal, but if you are worried about the guitar being damaged, you may want to invest in a more padded gig bag.

 I definitely think the Cordoba Protégé C1 is a great guitar for kids who are starting lessons.
 It is pretty well priced for the quality and the workmanship you are getting .This model is designed specifically to give beginners and children a high quality instrument to learn on, but without paying through the nose for it.
 It is a comfortable and easy to play guitar that has a great sound to it.